Andrew-Negrut/MachineLearning/README.md

 # MachineLearning
-Implementations of key ML algorithms from scratch.
+Implementations of key ML algorithms in Python from scratch.